 Gilliam has travelled extensively nationally and internationally, serving as guest conductor, clinician, and/or singer in several states and abroad—Australia, Czech Republic, England, France, Germany, Hungary, Ireland, Italy, Poland, Romania, Russia, Spain, and Switzerland.
-A member (and current NC Auditions Chair) of the American Choral Directors Association (ACDA) and National Association of Teachers of Singing (NATS), he has directed choirs and taught award winning voice students who participated in state and regional conferences for both associations.
+A member of the American Choral Directors Association (ACDA) and National Association of Teachers of Singing (NATS), he has directed choirs and taught award-winning voice students who participated in state and regional conferences for both associations.

 Gilliam was a founding member of and soloist for the Simon Carrington Chamber Singers, a professional choral ensemble formerly based in Kansas City, Missouri, and he appears as a soloist on the ensemble's CD, Juxtapositions.
-Of his solo performances, critics have written, "magnificent," "a well modulated voice with a pleasant timbre," "...commanding baritone," and "...marvelous, with strikingly rich tone and impeccable diction."
-He has also sung with the Minnesota Beethoven Festival (Dale Warland, conductor).
-Gilliam has been a soloist for the Winston-Salem and Memphis Symphonies, and he recently joined the chorus rosters of the Oregon Bach Festival and Charlotte Bach Akademie.
+Of his solo performances, critics have written, "magnificent," "a well-modulated voice with a pleasant timbre," "...commanding baritone," and "...marvelous, with strikingly rich tone and impeccable diction."
+Gilliam has been a soloist for the Winston-Salem and Memphis Symphonies, and he is currently on the rosters of the Oregon Bach Festival and Charlotte Bach Akademie.

 As a choral composer, Gilliam has published music with Alliance Music, Beckenhorst Press, and Lorenz, and is a current ASCAP member.